Gun law in New Zealand: Lobby groups

 The New Zealand Police Association, the police union / service association, has repeatedly lobbied for greater access to firearms for police officers, as well as stricter regulations on licensed firearm owners.

-The Council of Licensed Firearms Owners (COLFO) was set up in 1996.

-The Sporting Shooters Association of New Zealand is a part-time lobby group that is usually only active at elections and when there are government calls for gun control laws.
-It is smaller than COLFO.

-The National Shooters Association is a nationwide civilian gun owners association that took the forefront in a 2009 legal challenge against unauthorised police interference with gun regulations.
-Its executive is largely made up of former members of the Practical Shooting Institute, a predecessor group which had similar success bringing court action against police interference in 1990.

 Previously influential groups that are generally no longer active include the Coalition for Gun Control, and Gunsafe NZ.
 These groups were led by activist Philip Alpers and Mike Meyrick, a former police officer and lawyer.

 A new lobby group, Gun Control NZ, was launched in May 2019 in response to the Christchurch attacks.

 Positions of political parties

 New Zealand's main political parties, Labour and National, generally treat gun control as a bi-partisan issue.
 Both supported the passage of the Arms Amendment (No. 3) Bill.

 The Outdoor Recreation party was formed in 2001 to support hunting and sport fishing.
 It failed to gain any seats in 2002, and again in 2005, when, with the United Future party, it contested the election.

 The Green Party supports an increase in legislative restrictions on public access to firearms.
 The Greens' policies include the full ban of private ownership of all semi-automatic firearms and the reintroduction of a national firearms registry.

 The New Zealand First party supports the rights of New Zealanders to own and use firearms safely and responsibly for hunting, sport, pest control, target shooting, and Home Defence (Castle doctrine).
 The party does not support calls for universal gun registration, preferring the licensing of individual users.
 New Zealand First believes restrictions on firearm ownership by type should be dictated by functionality rather than appearance.

 The ACT Party was the only party to vote against the Arms Amendment Bill.
 The ACT party oppose the ban on semi-automatics, oppose calls for an arms register and also oppose magazine restrictions for firearms.
-After the Christchurch Massacre the Act party claimed they supported change but argued that the legislation parliament passed was rushed and unjust.
+After the Christchurch Massacre, the ACT party claimed they supported change but argued that the legislation parliament passed was rushed and unjust.